 - National Center for Research on Evaluation, Standards, and Student Testing (CRESST)

 Step Four: Evaluate Program Quality

 Once you've identified programs that match your interests, you're ready to zero in on the five to ten programs to which you'll apply.
-This final evaluation weighs program selectivity against your own competitiveness as an applicant, in an effort to find the best quality education accessible to you.
+This final evaluation weighs program selectivity against your own competitiveness as an applicant, in an effort to find the education accessible to you.